Planning Made Easier- Quick Tips for SLPs

-Of course, we can all plan for the week, but what can be done to make the process quicker and easier?
-My time spent planning has gotten easier over the years, so here are my tips in case they are helpful for you.
+Of course, we can all plan for the week, but what can be done to make the process quicker?
+My time spent planning has gotten easier over the years, so here are my tips in case they are helpful to you.
 If you are just starting out, you might as well face the fact that planning will take considerable time.
-However, there are ways that can make it quicker for next year!
+However, you can use these tips now to make it quicker for next year!

 Organize Your Caseload

-First, I start with a master list of my students and goal areas that I made when determining groups at the beginning of the year.
+First, start with a master list of your students and goal areas to help determine groups at the beginning of the year.
 Click here if you want to see how I use it.
 While I do this on paper to keep a copy at home, a photo of it will work as well.
-I’m sure there must be some app out there that will do this, too.
-If so, please share!

 Plan for the Month